KxSystems/docs/docs/ml/automl/ug/preproc.md

-fnc     sub module within the python library from which a model is derived seed    is the model capable of being seeded (seed for yes, null for no) typ     type of problem being solved minit   definition of the model which will to be applied within the workflow
+fnc     sub module within the python library from which a model is derived seed    is the model capable of being seeded (seed for yes, null for no) typ     type of problem being solved apply   if model is to be applied within the pipeline minit   definition of the model which will to be applied within the workflow
 ```